 - Take a deep breath, filling your lungs completely.

 - Place your lips tightly around the mouthpiece.
 Blow as hard and as fast as you can with a single breath.

 - Note the final position of the marker.
 This is your peak flow rate.

-- Follow the steps above then blow into the peak flow meter two more times.
+- Follow the steps above, then blow into the peak flow meter two more times.
 Record the highest reading of the three.

 To get accurate readings, make sure you know how to use your peak flow meter properly.
-Ask your doctor or other health care provider to watch you use it.
+Ask your doctor or other health care professionals to watch you use it.
 It's also important to keep your peak flow meter clean.
 Follow the manufacturer's instructions — most peak flow meters require weekly cleaning with warm water and a mild detergent.

 What you can expect

 To start, your doctor will want to get an idea of your peak flow measurements when you feel good and have no asthma symptoms.

 You'll record your daily peak flow rate over a two- to three-week period.
 Your highest peak flow rate over this period is known as your "personal best."
 Your personal best serves as a benchmark in your daily asthma management plan.

 If your asthma is well-controlled, you may decide to only use it when you feel your asthma is getting worse.
 If your asthma isn't very well-controlled, you may need to take peak flow readings more than once a day.
 Talk with your doctor about how often you should use your peak flow meter.